Urban Meyer fired as head coach of Jacksonville Jaguars - KESQ

 Urban Meyer fired as head coach of Jacksonville Jaguars

-Urban Meyer has been fired as head coach of the NFL’s Jacksonville Jaguars, team owner Shad Khan said in a statement.
+Urban Meyer has been fired after less than a year as head coach of the NFL’s Jacksonville Jaguars, team owner Shad Khan said in a statement.

 “After deliberation over many weeks and a thorough analysis of the entirety of Urban’s tenure with our team, I am bitterly disappointed to arrive at the conclusion that an immediate change is imperative for everyone.”
 Khan said.
 “I informed Urban of the change this evening.
 As I stated in October, regaining our trust and respect was essential.
 Regrettably, it did not happen.”